UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_MeshProxy.rst

       :arg matid: the specified material
       :type matid: integer
-      :return: the number of verticies in the vertex array.
+      :return: the number of vertices in the vertex array.
       :rtype: integer

    .. method:: getVertex(matid, index)